Vampires and Violets

 (Hey thanks, Shannon!)

-Book is currently out of print but can be purchased from Jezebel Productions, for $10.95 U.S. + shipping.
+The book is currently out of print but can be purchased from Jezebel Productions here.